NateTheSage/NateTheSage.github.io/_posts/2018-12-21-ssh-security-and-you.md

 Done!
 Now SSH will require password, publickey, and the keyboard-interactive token!

-If you're more interested in the TOTP, particularly the recovery, consult the DigitalOcean tutorial.
+If you're more interested in the TOTP, particularly the recovery, consult the DigitalOcean tutorial.~~

+This is no longer recommended due to something I discovered about Google Authenticator that involves them caching your tokencode.
+More on this in

 ## Authorized Users and Ciphers